Navigating the viewer

 - Work with the Blueprint, Selection and Timeline panels.

-- Rearrange space view layouts.
+- Rearrange view layouts.

 - Explore data through hover and selection.